A boost in commercial buildings in Denham Springs is helping the community rebuild

 Moak relocated to another location in Denham Springs when her first store took 9 feet of water during the 2016 flood.

 "This place we're at now was 7-feet underwater, but we're coming back.
-Denham Spring is booming," Moak said.
+Denham Springs is booming," Moak said.

 Another indicator that Livingston Parish is doing better is their enrollment, it’s higher than it was before the flood.